Biography of Alexander Fleming

 1938: Appointed Professor of Bacteriology at London.

-1943: Alexander Fleming elected a Fellow of the Royal Society of London.
+1943: Fleming is elected a Fellow of the Royal Society of London.

 1945: Oxford pathologists Howard Florey and Ernest Chain, had worked on ways of isolating the volatile penicillin and together with Fleming they shared the Nobel Prize for Physiology or Medicine.